nehuencabibbo/oftalmo-nordelta-landing/README.md

 ## Run

-Add the githooks for formatting
+Add the githooks for formatting with prettier pre push

 ```bash
 ./setup-hooks.sh